jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 > If you don't find *Geometry Nodes* tab, hover your cursor on the top bar and hold <kbd>MMB</kbd> to pan the bar to the left to find *Geometry Nodes*.
 It is worth noting that anywhere in Blender(in 3dView, panels etc.), <kbd>MMB</kbd> is used for panning, <kbd>Ctrl</kbd>+<kbd>MMB</kbd> for zooming and <kbd>Ctrl</kbd>+<kbd>Space</kbd> for maximizing view.
 {: .prompt-tip}

-Now select the HEALPix sphere you imported, and click on the <kbd>+  New</kbd> button on top of the geo-nodes panel.
+Now select the HEALPix sphere you imported, and click on the *+New* button on top of the geo-nodes panel.
 Now you will see an input mesh and an output that are the same at the moment:

 ![new geo nodes](new_geo_nodes.png)